-The nature of the insurance business is the deliberate assumption and management of diverse risks to achieve profit.
-One of the primary responsibilities of BTA risk management is to ensure that the obligations assumed under insurance policies can be satisfied at all times.
+The essence of the insurance business is the deliberate taking and management of diverse risks in order to make a profit.
+One of the primary responsibilities of the Company's risk management is to ensure that the commitments made in its insurance policies are always met.

-The Company's risk management system is tailored to the scale and complexity of its operations and includes effective risk identification, measurement and evaluation, as well as monitoring and control to ensure the Company's sustainability and strategic objectives.
-When developing the risk management system, the Company complies with the requirements set out in the VIG Group policies and guidelines.
+The Company's risk management system is tailored to the scale and complexity of its operations and includes effective risk identification, measurement and assessment of risks, as well as monitoring and control to ensure the Company's sustainability and the achievement of its strategic goals.
+In developing the risk management framework, the Company complies with the requirements set out in the policies and guidelines of the VIG Group.

 Risks related to the investments made by the Company are controlled in accordance with the Company's Investment and Risk Strategy, which sets limitations on transactions with a single business partner, as well as thresholds on credit ratings of debt securities obtained by the Company.

-In addition to the above mentioned risks, BTA is exposed to a number of other risks, including operational risk.
+In addition to the above-mentioned risks, BTA is exposed to a number of other risks, including operational risk.
 Risk control measures are used to avoid, reduce, diversify, transfer and accept risks.
 Transparent and verifiable decisions are essential to ensuring an effective risk management system.
 The Company pays special attention to developing and strengthening the risk awareness culture among its employees.

-Compliance with solvency requirements and increase of eligible own funds
+Compliance with solvency requirements

 In accordance with the Company's risk strategy the target solvency ratio level should range above 125%.
-The solvency ratio was steadily above this level in 2020 and was 135.79% (unaudited) as at 31 December 2020.
+The solvency ratio was steadily above this level in 2021 and was 127.76% (unaudited) as at 31 December 2021.